Skip to main content

 In re Marriage of Edelberg and Slobodien, 2015 IL App (1st) 141940-U. HRK prevails in defense of appeal addressing maintenance in gross, valuation issues.
 The Appellate Court affirmed all of the trial court’s rulings.
 At issue on appeal was an order of maintenance “in gross”, valuation of the marital residence and interest in a business, the propriety of a nunc pro tunc order, and the award of attorney’s fees to Husband for the defense of the appeal.

-In 2012 Hurst, Robin, Kay & Allen successfully overturned the decision of the trial court awarding exclusive possession of the marital residence to the wife.
+In re Marriage of Levinson, 2012 IL App (1st) 112567.
+In 2012 Hurst, Robin, Kay & Allen successfully overturned a decision of the trial court awarding exclusive possession of the marital residence to the wife.
 The Appellate Court reversed the finding of the trial court relating to exclusive possession pursuant to 750 ILCS 5/701.
-It was held that trial court’s judgment granting wife’s petition for exclusive possession of the marital residence was unsubstantiated by the evidence.
+It was held that the trial court’s judgment granting the wife’s petition for exclusive possession of the marital residence was unsubstantiated by the evidence.
 This matter addressed an issue without extensive precedent in case law.
 This was the first published case on this issue in eighteen years in Illinois.

 Chraca v.
 Chraca, 2012 IL App (1st) 111938-U (unpublished): Hurst, Robin, Kay & Allen prevailed on behalf of the respondent.
 The Appellate Court affirmed the trial court’s dismissal of petitioner’s petition for a rule to show cause why respondent should not be held in contempt for failing to make certain court-ordered payments where respondent did not willfully refuse to obey the court order and where the petitioner failed to make a cohesive argument and provide a complete record on review.